Scaling and Population Loss in Mexican Urban Centres: Results

 and increases if the inequality is reversed.
-This result is independent of the city radius, so it applies to disks at different scales, e.g., a disk covering the city centre ($r<3$).
-When equation \eqref{eq:density_condition} is taken as an equality, the city scales while preserving its average density and distribution (which is precisely remoteness scaling).
-In such cases, the density function $\sigma$ is just stretched away from the origin.
+This result is independent of the city radius, so it applies to disks at different scales (e.g., a disk covering the city centre ($r<3$)).
+When equation \eqref{eq:density_condition} is treated as an equality, the city scales while preserving its average density and distribution, i.e., remoteness scaling.
+In such cases, the density function $\sigma$ is just stretched away from the origin, preserving density values (Figure \ref{fig:methods}d).
 This boundary divides the regions of density loss and gain in the space of variables $\pop(t_j)/\pop(t_i)$ - $\Lij$ (Figure \ref{fig:L_vs_P}). }

-{ Each city belongs to one of six possible regions depending on its population growth $\pop(t_j)/\pop(t_i)$ and its urban expansion factor $\Lij$ (Figure \ref{fig:L_vs_P}, letter labels correspond to those in the figure): \begin{enumerate}[label={\Alph*}.]
+{ Between two consecutive periods, a city belongs to one of six possible regions, depending on its population growth $\pop(t_j)/\pop(t_i)$ and its urban expansion factor $\Lij$.
+(Figure \ref{fig:L_vs_P}): \begin{enumerate}[label={\Alph*}.]

-\item \emph{Density loss, urban expansion, population growth}.
-The vast majority of Mexican metropolises lie in this region, 67 out of 69 appear at least once, for a total of 189 of 207 observations (91\%).
+\item \emph{Density loss, and urban expansion, with population growth}.
 Redistribution of existing population away from the centre, combined with preferential allocation of new residents in the periphery, results in cities that grow while losing average density.
+The vast majority of Mexican metropolitan areas are in this region.
+Most cities (67 of 69) appear at least once, accounting for 189 of 207 observations (91\%).

-\item \emph{Density gain, urban expansion, population growth}.
-Cities in this region expand ($\Lij > 1$), yet the fraction of new people that are allocated into the existing footprint is enough to increase average density.
-Eleven cities were at least once in this region, including Mexico City, from 2010 to 2020.
-Others are five cities near or on the coast (Ensenada, Los Cabos, Campeche, Cancún, Ciudad Obregón), and four others in the centre of Mexico (Cuautla, San Martín Texmelucan, Tlaxcala-Apizaco, Poza-Rica) and one in the north (Monclova-Frontera).
+\item \emph{Density gain, and urban expansion, with population growth}.
+Cities in this region expand ($\Lij > 1$), yet the fraction of new people allocated to the footprint is sufficient to increase average density.
+Perhaps part of this density gain is due to vertical expansion \cite{frolking2024global}.
+Eleven cities were present in this region at least once, including Mexico City (for the period 2010-2020).

-\item \emph{Density gain, urban compression, population growth}.
-Cities that become smaller ($\Lij < 1$) despite increasing their population.
+\item \emph{Density gain, and urban compression, with population growth}.
+In this region, the surface of the city compacts ($\Lij < 1$) even as their populations increase.
 This combination always results in an increased average density.
-Only Tlaxcala-Apizaco appears in this region, twice, for the periods 1990-2000 and 2000-2010 (2010-2020 appears in region C).
-Tlaxcala-Apizaco stands out as being composed of two large urban centres, with growth occurring in between them.
+Only one city (Tlaxcala-Apizaco, composed of two large urban centres with growth between them) appears in this region for the periods 1990-2000 and 2000-2010.